 I know you have a great idea and when you tell others about it, they think you have a great idea, too.
 A great idea is the birth of a new small business.

 But as a self-employed small business owner, you can’t afford to take chances on ideas without getting more information about what your entire market audience wants and what they’re willing to pay for it.
 Talking to 10 or 20 other people isn’t enough.
 You’ve got to talk to hundreds.

 In the military and in NASA, they use a term called “ground truth.”
-While they can observe things via satellite and other distant monitoring devices, nothing beats getting down on the ground and seeing what’s really happening in real life.
-Here’s NASA’s explanation of how they use Ground Truth when it comes to their space programs.
+While they can observe things via satellite and other distant monitoring devices, nothing beats getting down on the ground and seeing what’s really happening in real life through direct observation.

 So, how can you get ground truth about the viability of your business idea?
 The answer is market research.
 Market research is a study of your consumer’s preferences and your competition.
 Sometimes you’ll hear it called a “feasibility study.”